kubernetes/kubernetes/docs/devel/pull-requests.md

 The only exception to these rules is when a PR is not a cherry-pick and is targeted directly to the non-master branch.
-In this case, a `release-note-*` label is optional (and not enforced).
+In this case, a `release-note-*` label is required for that non-master PR.

 ### Reviewing pre-release notes